- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 CompTIA Security+ training

-Pluralsight offers a series of Security+ video training courses as part of its monthly subscription plan for the latest SY0-501 exam.
-Split up into six sections, the training series is more than 18 hours long and covers network security; compliance and operational security; threats and vulnerabilities; application, data, and host security; access control and identity management; and cryptography.
+Pluralsight offers a Security+ learning path as a part of its monthly subscription plan for the latest SY0-601 exam.
+Split into six sections, the training series is more than 24 hours long and covers attacks, threats and vulnerabilities; architecture and design; implementation of secure solutions; operations and incident response; and governance, risk and compliance.

 4. CISSP: Certified Information Systems Security Professional

-The Certified Information Systems Security Professional (CISSP) is an advanced-level certification for IT pros serious about careers in information security.
-Offered by the International Information Systems Security Certification Consortium, known as (ISC)2 (pronounced "ISC squared"), this vendor-neutral credential is recognized worldwide for its standards of excellence.
+CISSP is an advanced-level certification for IT pros who are serious about careers in information security.
+Offered by the International Information Systems Security Certification Consortium, known as (ISC)2 (pronounced “ISC squared”), this vendor-neutral credential is recognized worldwide for its standards of excellence.

 (ISC)2 also offers three CISSP concentrations targeting specific areas of interest in IT security: